Ferry transport in Queensland

 Ferry transport in Queensland began on 1 January 1843 at Russell Street with a service across the Brisbane River.

 Crossings in the Brisbane central business district and at Bulimba, Dutton Park, Indooroopilly and Moggill were needed for road transport to develop in a growing town.
 Before the Story and Gateway Bridges were constructed ferries transported vehicles across the river at these locations.
-Some of the more significant services vital to various communities, include the Daintree River Ferry, services to Thursday Island, Magnetic Island, Fraser Island, North Stradbroke Island and other islands in Moreton Bay.
+Some of the more significant services vital to various communities, include the Daintree River Ferry, services to Thursday Island, Magnetic Island, K'gari/Fraser Island, North Stradbroke Island and other islands in Moreton Bay.

 Ferry services in Queensland are regulated by the Department of Transport and Main Roads.
 Services in Brisbane, including the CityCat are operated by RiverCity Ferries under a contract with Brisbane City Council.

 Department of Transport & Main Roads

 The Department of Transport and Main Roads (TMR) is the entity responsible for overseeing ferry services in Queensland.
 The TMR contracts with ferry operators and is responsible for the provision of services between: